nmshd/documentation/_docs_integrate/25-requests-over-templates.md

 You will receive a response with the complete RelationshipTemplate.

 {% include copy-notice description="Save the `truncatedReference` and the `id` of the RelationshipTemplate.
-You will need them in the next step." %}
+You will need them in the next steps." %}

 ```jsonc
 {